hardik5902/Migration-Intelligence-Agent/README.md

 A **multi-agent data analysis system** built on **Google ADK + Gemini** that performs a complete analyst workflow, collects live data, explores it statistically, and forms evidence-backed hypotheses.

+Pro tip: The data by default gives from 2015 to 2024, but you can customise accordingly.

 ---

 ## What it does